MikeDigitize/Getting_Started_With_TDD/README.md

 ```

 This is a rough approximation of what the functionality should contain.
 All the key pieces of data are accessible on the object.
+There's consequences for doing this, as we'll see later, but the benefits are worth it.

 *Is this easy to test?*